-Four-year merit-based scholarships, ranging from $3,000 to $16,000 per year, are available to incoming freshmen.
+Four-year merit-based scholarships, ranging from $3,000 to $18,000 per year, are available to incoming freshmen.
 The Billiken, Ignatian, University, Dean's and Vice President's Scholarships do not require a separate scholarship application - the Application for Freshman Admission automatically qualifies applicants for consideration.
-Once a student is offered a merit-based scholarship, it is theirs to keep should they enroll at SLU, provided they maintain the required GPA.
-The required GPAs for each scholarship are as follows:
+Once a student is offered a merit-based scholarship, it is theirs to keep should they enroll at SLU.
+The award is automatically renewed based upon full-time enrollment over 8 consecutive semesters and maintenance of the required GPA referenced below:

 Billiken Catholic 2.0

 Vice President (Provost) 3.2

 Additionally, SLU also offers two merit-based scholarships for first-time freshmen that require separate applications: the Presidential Scholarship and the Martin Luther King, Jr. Scholarship.
 If a student is awarded the Presidential or Martin Luther King Jr. Scholarship and enrolls at SLU, they are required to maintain the following GPAs to retain their scholarship: